mjbradvica/personal-website-articles/2021/chain-of-responsibility-redux.md

 }
 ```

-Our factory is now only responsible for the creation aspect.
-And the handler is only responsible for starting the chain.
+The handler is responsible only for starting the chain.
 Testing becomes easier since you have reduced the number of dependencies in your handler.
-And lastly, we have enforced consistency in the application.
-Keeping the creation of objects inside factories.
+And, lastly, we have enforced consistency in the application by keeping the creation of objects inside our factories.